jokerhutt/ludocode/README.md

 ## Overview

-This repository contains the frontend code for Ludocode, a code learning website intended primarily as a showcase project for Mimo.
+This repository contains the frontend code for Ludocode, a code learning website.

 The project is written using React, Typescript, Tailwind CSS, ShadCN UI, and Tanstack query, form, & router.